flukus/projecting/README.md

 ## Custom extensions

-Custom extensions are very similar to project hooks, they have an activated and deactivated command:
+Custom extensions are built with hooks similar to the project ones.
+There is an activated and deactivated hook:

 ```vim
 function! myplugin#activated()